riscv-admin/riscv-vale/README.md

-# Vale on RISC-V documentation
+# Vale for RISC-V documentation
 This repository serves to provide RISC-V specification authors with Vale rulesets that implement RISC-V International's recommended language and style guidelines.

 ## Introduction